piwesajopo/rexim-shader/README.md

-# Generate videos from C/CPP
+# Plasma Shader Animation with CPP

-This gist was downloaded from https://x.com/tsoding/status/1989446257882829223
+This gist was downloaded from https://gist.github.com/rexim/ef86bf70918034a5a57881456c0a0ccf

+Created by @tsoding and posted at https://x.com/tsoding/status/1989446257882829223

 To download the latest version use this: